Week 14 — Molding and casting

 Group assignment

 Chaihuo’s Week 14 group page compares silicone brands, PPE habits, and AB epoxy mixing.
-I pulled their photos below (shared lab material, not shots from my kitchen bench) and wrote down what I actually changed after reading the same notes before my solo pour.
+I pulled their photos below (lab material, not my kitchen bench) and noted what I changed before my solo pour.

 HongDa silicone material